artistryware/Firmware-Public/awi-quizshow/README.md

 | Indicator | 1 | 2 | 3 | 4  | 5  | 6  |
 | --------- | - | - | - | -- | -- | -- |
 |           | 7 | 8 | 9 | 10 | 11 | 12 |

+### AWI Quiz Show App

+An Android app has been created using the MIT App Inventor website and can be used to get player input feedback and restart the scanning.

 ### Build and Flash